Skip to main content

 3. Open index.html from the Tahoe Pseudo-Elements folder.

-5. Leave the page open in Chrome for real-time preview as we make changes.
+5. Leave the page open in Chrome.

 Pseudo-Elements & the Content Property